 - Ability to work under pressure and exacting schedules to complete assigned tasks

-Proficiency in the use of a personal computer and applicable software necessary to perform work assignments -- e.g. project management, word processing, spreadsheets (Microsoft Office preferred)
+Proficiency in the use of a personal computer and applicable software necessary to perform work assignments e.g. Microsoft Office, TeamMate software and analytics software.

 - Criminal background check

 - Frequent use of a personal computer, copiers, printers, and telephones

 - Frequent work under stress, as a team member, and in direct contact with others